Construction Equipment and Contractor’s Tool Coverage

-If you run a construction or general contracting company, you already know that protecting yourself with contractor’s liability insurance is a necessary cost of doing business.
+If you run a construction or general contracting company, you already know that protecting yourself with commercial general liability insurance is a necessary cost of doing business.
 What you may not know is that your tools and equipment are not fully covered or covered at all if they are stolen.

 How many thousands of dollars worth of tools and equipment have you acquired for your business over the years?
 Even to get started, a significant investment in tools is usually required.
-That’s why an important option to consider is a tool floater, which specifically protects the tools and equipment owned by your business whether they are in your truck or at a client’s location.
-And take note – your
+For most contractors, tools insurance coverage is a must-have.

-Depending on the size and type of your operation, there are some other options that could be valuable protection.
+Depending on the size and type of your operation, there are some other contractor coverage options that could be valuable protection.

 There are many other options geared to specific types of contractors and specialized construction, such as crane operators, office trailer coverage and work on ice or soft ground, to name a few.